Mostyn Dragons F.C.

 Mostyn Dragons F.C. was a Welsh football club based in a small village named Mostyn, Flintshire.
 They played in the Clwyd League.
 The club originally started as a junior team, but then later developed a senior side in 2007.
-They became champions of Clwyd League Division Two and were promoted to division one in 2008-09.
-The club's home ground is Mostyn Football Pitch, Community Centre, Maes Pennant, Mostyn.
-In 2014, the club withdrew from the following season and then folded.
+They became champions of Clwyd League Division Two and were promoted to Division One in 2008–09.
+The club's home ground was Mostyn Football Pitch, Community Centre, Maes Pennant, Mostyn.

 History

 Mostyn joined the Clwyd Football League in 2007–08 after being a junior side.
 That season was an admirable one for the team, finishing mid-table and reaching the final of the Halkyn Cup to finish as runners up.
 In 2008–09, Mostyn were crowned Division Two champions, losing one game all season and having an unbeaten home record.

 In 2009–10, despite Mostyn having the 3rd best goal difference in the league, they finished sixth and missed out on promotion by three points.
 The following season saw managerial changes with Keiron Griffiths taking over from Dave Bell and Ken Pugh early in the season.
 Further changes came in the final five games of the season, with Karl Bacon taking charge.